senthilkumar2409/Python-Automation/README.md

 This Lambda function provides **automated encryption compliance auditing** for AWS resources.
 It scans all EBS volumes and S3 buckets in your AWS account, identifies unencrypted resources, and generates comprehensive compliance reports with actionable recommendations.

+**For example:** If we found the EBS volumes or S3 Buckets are Not encrypted, Lambda function will triggers the SNS notification(outlook) to notify the team.

 **Use Case:** Ensure all critical infrastructure meets encryption security standards and compliance requirements (SOC 2, HIPAA, PCI-DSS, etc.).

 ## ✨ Features